 The production cuts continued to prop up steel prices, with rebar futures holding near their strongest level since mid-October.

-The most-traded iron ore for May delivery on the Dalian Commodity Exchange was down 1.6 percent at 502.50 yuan ($76) a tonne by 0246 GMT.
+The most-traded iron ore for May delivery on the Dalian Commodity Exchange closed down 1.2 percent at 504.50 yuan ($76) a tonne.
 The contract touched a two-month high of 516.50 yuan on Monday.

 Iron ore for delivery to China’s Qingdao port .IO62-CNO=MB slid 1 percent to $67.27 a tonne on Monday, after touching a two-month high the session before, according to Metal Bulletin.